 Fractures are breaks in the bone that are often caused by a blow or a fall.
 A fracture can range from a simple hairline fracture (a thin fracture that may not run through the entire bone) to a compound fracture, in which the broken bone protrudes through the skin.
-Most fractures occur in the arms and legs.
+Most fractures happen in the arms and legs.

 Stress fractures are weak spots or small cracks in the bone caused by continuous overuse.
-Stress fractures often occur in the foot or leg after training for gymnastics, running, and other sports.
+Stress fractures often happen in the foot or leg after training for gymnastics, running, and other sports.
 The bones in the midfoot (metatarsals) in runners are especially vulnerable to stress fractures.

 What is a dislocation?